 All Middle School students at St. Andrew’s College participate in our Reach-Ahead Mathematics program.
-This means that they are learning the curriculum one year ahead of their grade level, which ensures that the experience is challenging and enriching for all.
+This means that they are learning the curriculum at an accelerated rate, which ensures that the experience is challenging and enriching for all.
 The courses are designed, however, to accommodate the fact that in each Middle School grade, there are students who are accelerating for the first time.
 To ease their transition, challenging math concepts are introduced gradually by first strengthening foundational skills.

 Implications for Upper School

 Grade 8 students who continue with the reach-ahead program and perform well on the final exam will earn a high school credit for MPM1D and be recommended for Grade 10 math in their Grade 9 year, potentially followed by Grade 11 math in their Grade 10 year.
 Once they reach grade 11, the extra math credit will allow them greater flexibility in scheduling their final two years, which may include Advanced Placement (AP) courses.